irfanfikrisabri/Fake-News-Detection/README.md

 Confusion Matrix: Detailed breakdown of classification results Classification Report: Comprehensive performance summary

-Results are systematically saved in the results/ directory with timestamp-based organization for reproducibility and comparison across different model runs.
+Results are systematically saved with timestamp-based organization for reproducibility and comparison across different model runs.
 Reproducibility
 All experiments utilize fixed random seeds (seed=42) to ensure consistent and reproducible results.
 Model checkpoints are automatically saved during training, and prediction outputs are stored with detailed metadata for result verification and analysis.
 Contributing